IMG 1114

 Each battery cell is designed to last the lifetime of the node – the cells are qualified for hundreds of charge cycles without significant loss of capacity.

 Typical autonomy is 28 days for nodes that are acquiring data continuously, or 45 days for nodes acquiring data for 12 hours per day.
+Range+ has a node autonomy of 50 days with continuous recording.

 The number of Nests (STRYDE's charge and harvesting hardware) controls how many nodes you can charge and harvest simultaneously.
 Each Nest has a capacity of 90 nodes.
 The largest STRYDE systems have 36 Nests, and can simultaneously charge and harvest data from 3,240 nodes at the same time.